-For non-phase 3 studies, a patient data set containing the variables analyzed in the primary results paper will be available upon request (subject to restrictions in sections 15.3 and 15.4).
-This process could take several months, based on the type of request and workload amount/priorities of the SDC.
-Since these studies could be quite small, the release of data may also be constrained by the ability to de-identify data.
+For non-phase III studies, a patient data set containing the variables analyzed in the primary results paper will be available upon request (subject to restrictions in sections 15.3 and 15.4).
+This process could take several months, based on the type of request and workload amount/priorities of the SDMC.
+The release of data may also be constrained in cases where the sample sizes are too small to reliably de-identify data